 11. Nashville Zoo

-The zoo has over 350 different animal species and almost 3,000 animals, including clouded leopards, giraffes, meerkats, red pandas, white rhinoceroses, alligators, and anacondas.
+The zoo has over 350 animal species and almost 3,000 animals, including clouded leopards, giraffes, meerkats, red pandas, white rhinoceroses, alligators, and anacondas.
 Fish and bird exhibits showcase both local wildlife and exotic creatures.

 It also features historic sites and gardens, a zip line over animals, and a Wilderness Express Train.